sunknudsen/stories/exploring-the-password-policy-rabbit-hole/README.md

 - Always lock screen when away and shutdown device when in transit (especially when going through customs).
 - Never schedule password rotations (unless password has been compromised)

-Hope this research is helpful to other.
+Hope this research is helpful to others.

 Stay safe!